 This is the exact comforter in the featured design.
 It’s plush, comfortable, and warm.
 The heat in this apartment happens to be very good but some landlords are stingy with the temperature.

 If you’re dealing with that situation you’ll want this duck-down comforter for your apartment.

 Be sure to protect your down comforter with a duvet cover.
 My style of choice is one with a zipper closure instead of buttons.

 This one has a neutral space dye pattern that’ll add texture and dimension to your bedding decor.
 It pairs perfectly with the throw pillows and blanket at the foot of the bed.

-I hope this small studio apartment design inspires you to create the space of your dreams!
+I hope these small studio apartment design ideas inspire you to create the space of your dreams!